WATTx/iot-workshop/README.md

 # iot-workshop
 ## Walkthrough for the Prototype like a Pro!
 Workshop

-Before the workshop, there's a few things to prepare beforehand.
+When using a ne computer, there's a few things to prepare beforehand.
 Please go through these instructions and in case something doesn't work out, come talk to Wen or Pedro.

 There's 4 things you'll need to do:
 * Install the drivers to connect to the Wemos